My Euthanasia Stories

 I am sharing this story because I almost euthanized Eddie prematurely.
 Euthanasia is final and the decision deserves careful evaluation.
 Perhaps my experience will help you.
 Every situation is unique, so before you make the difficult decision to euthanize your beloved pet, please ask your veterinarian about the benefits and risks of steroid therapy for your pet's specific condition.
 It could extend your companion animal’s life, or at the very least, give you time to say goodbye.

 Eddie died of GI complications 18 months later, but he had quality time because of the decision to forego euthanasia and try steroids.
 I finally chose euthanasia because it was the loving thing to do.
-I was present for his final breath and the last voice he heard was mine.

 Our pets’ time on earth is fleeting.
 Our brief interval together is never enough.
 If we have loved animals our entire lives, we experience grief again and again.
 I am grateful Eddie was part of my family for 13-plus years.
 Now he lives in my heart.
 Wait for me on The Bridge, Eddie Spaghetti.
 I love you.